lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 -   Select 'Add Datasource'

-Fill out the resulting screen so it looks like below
+Fill out the resulting screen so it looks like below .__Dont forget to use your HTTP Endpoint - the value given below is just an example__

 ![new data source](/images/create_data_source.png)